 Have a date night or day once a week.
 Have each partner create a list of at home or out of home activities they would like to do and then share it with each other.
 The couple will then take turns taking each other on dates/activities, one will choose from the list and make plans accordingly while the partner who made the list just needs to show up and appreciate the others efforts.

 These strategies will significantly help improve your relationship and help you work towards cultivating a healthy one.
 If you’re looking for other methods as well, couples counselling is also very effective in working to improve relationships.
-Learn more about couples counselling by reading our blog or by booking a consultation.
+Learn more about relationship counselling by reading our blog or by booking a consultation.